Many thanks for visiting my Photobirder website which I hope you will enjoy browsing.

 Recently photographing butterflies and dragonflies has become an important alternative during the summer months.

-Please also check out my social media pages, both Facebook and the recently added Photobirder Blog.
+Please also check out my social media pages, both Facebook and the recently added Flickr and Photobirder Blog.

 Links to these will be found at the bottom og each page.